Have you just discovered your yogurt project still looks like milk? So now you’re asking, “What Can I Do with Failed Homemade Yogurt?”

 Another scenario I often hear about is forgetting to turn on the heat for your incubation “system.”
 Again, if the milk still smells OK, reheat milk mixture to 100 degrees or so.
 Turn on your heat source for incubation, and give the milk a few more hours to make yogurt.

-Perhaps your “fail” could be better described as yogurt that didn’t get as thick as you expected.
+Perhaps your “fail” could be better described as drinkable yogurt.
 As long as it smells good, you could try again.

 Nevertheless, my recommendation is to use it as is even if it’s not what you originally planned.
 Try it in smoothies or substitute it for buttermilk in baked goods such as these cinnamon biscuits.